Skip Navigation Links

 BLEEDING

 Allow me to stress that this is a very dangerous option to employ.
-I personally consider it to be appropriate for really ultra-realistic normal level games deliberately attempting to simulate reality.
-It imposes severe consequences to combat and even a minor encounter can remove a character from play for either a prolonged recovery or forever.
+I personally consider it to be appropriate for really ultra-realistic, "normals" level games deliberately attempting to simulate reality.
+It imposes severe consequences to combat and even a minor encounter can remove a PC from play for either a prolonged recovery or forever.

 HAYMAKER